open-toolchain/vpc-bastion-rolling-deploy/README.md

         - Click Create a workspace.
         - Enter a name for your workspace.
         - Click Create to create your workspace.
-    2. On the workspace **Settings** page, enter the URL of this example in the Schematics examples Github repository.
+    2. On the workspace **Settings** page, enter the URL of this example in the Schematics examples GitHub repository.
         - Select the Terraform version: Terraform 0.12.
         - Click **Save template information**.
         - In the **Input variables** section, review the default input variables and provide alternatives if desired.
 The only mandatory parameter is the name given to the SSH key that you uploaded to your IBM Cloud account.